Indirect taxation

 4. Energy products (mineral oils, gas, electricity, alternative energy, aviation fuel)

 The basic structure of mineral oil excise duties within the Community was established in 1992.
-Here too, as in the case of alcohol and tobacco, only minimum rates have been set, in contrast to the original plans (full harmonisation).
-In 1997, the Commission put forward a series of proposals for excise duties on energy products including mineral oils, gas and electricity.
+As in the case of alcohol and tobacco, only minimum rates have been set, in contrast to the original plans (complete harmonisation).
+In 1997, the Commission proposed a series of excise duties on energy products, including mineral oils, gas and electricity.
 These were adopted, but with extensive alterations (Directive 2003/96/EC, derogations in Directives 2004/74/EC and 2004/75/EC).

-Aircraft fuel, other than that used for private pleasure-flying, is exempt from excise duty.
-This exemption is included in Article 14(1)(b) of Council Directive 2003/96/EC (the Energy Taxation Directive).
-However, Member States can tax aviation fuel for domestic flights and, by means of bilateral agreements, also fuel for intra-EU flights.
-In such cases, Member States may apply a level of taxation below the minimum level set out in the Energy Taxation Directive.
+Other than that used for private pleasure-flying, aircraft fuel is exempt from excise duty.
+This exemption is included in Article 14(1)(b) of the directive on restructuring the Community framework for the taxation of energy products and electricity (the Energy Taxation Directive; Council Directive 2003/96/EC).
+However, Member States can tax aviation fuel for domestic flights and, through bilateral agreements, fuel for intra-EU flights.
+Member States may apply a level of taxation below the minimum level set out in the Energy Taxation Directive in such cases.

 In 2001, measures to promote the use of biofuels were proposed, including the possibility of applying a reduced rate of excise duty, and they were adopted in 2003 under Directive 2003/30/EC.